DNC Rule Could Bar A Bernie Sanders 2020 Presidential Bid

 Fox News reports that the DNC voted June 8 to force presidential candidates in 2020 to declare themselves as Democrats before announcing their candidacies.

-U.S. Sen. Bernie Sanders, who affiliates as an Independent, ran against Democrat Hillary Clinton in the 2016 race and gave the former secretary of state and New York senator a serious challenge for the Party’s nomination.
+U.S. Sen. Bernie Sanders, who affiliates as an independent, ran against Democrat Hillary Clinton in the 2016 race and gave the former secretary of state and New York senator a serious challenge for the party’s nomination.

-The, at times, bitter primary pitted the progressive wing of the Democratic Party against its more moderate and centrist side.
+The at-times bitter primary pitted the progressive wing of the Democratic Party against its more moderate and centrist side.

 Sanders supporters were quick to react to the news, saying that the party was being vindictive and seeking a form of revenge for the 2016 election cycle, according to the report.